amblafont/dargent-examples/write-up-07-20.md

 <!-- 3. an abstract representation of the cogent program in Isabelle (*deep embedding*) -->
 # Adapting the verification framework to Dargent

-Dargent does neither affect the shallow embedding nor the deep embedding.
+Dargent neither affects the shallow embedding nor the deep embedding.
 The value semantics and update semantics remain untouched.
 In fact, the main component that must be adapted is the proof of correspondence between the update semantics and the C code.